 Several of Swedac’s regulations are based on directives from the EU.
 One such directive is the Measuring Instruments Directive.
 The Measuring Instruments Directive covers several different measuring instruments such as water meters, electricity meters, automatic weighing instruments, fuel pumps and taxi meters.

 Read more about Swedac’s role and what is applicable to measuring instruments under Services and Subject Areas.

 Swedac works internationally to disseminate information about conformity assessment inspection in open systems for harmonisation and to provide assurance for products and services in global trade without barriers.

-The work is conducted along two main threads.
-One within various international cooperation agencies, and the other through international development projects.
+The work is conducted within various international cooperation agencies.